Migrating Virtual Machines to Akamai Cloud With Packer

 mkdir -p "$(dirname "$dest")"

-cp -r "$src" "$dest" 2>/dev/null || true
+cp -a "$src" "$dest" 2>/dev/null || true

 fi